-The goal of the Rathmell lab is to establish the regulation and role of metabolic pathways in lymphocyte activation, differentiation, and transformation.
+The goal of the J. Rathmell lab is to establish the regulation and role of metabolic pathways in lymphocyte activation, differentiation, and transformation.
 This work includes studies on both immunologic and cancer metabolism aiming to identify mechanisms by which cell metabolism modulates inflammatory diseases and anti-tumor immunity as well as growth and proliferation of cancer cells.
 To achieve this goal we have four main project areas.

 Our approach to study the mechanism and role of metabolic regulation in lymphocytes bridges immunology, cancer, and metabolism research.
 By examining the selective requirements for metabolic pathways in T cell subsets we hope to identify new approaches to treat inflammatory diseases or cancer.

 |Artwork by Ayaka Sugiura, MSTP student in Rathmell lab|